levyisthebest/ECHOPulse_Prelease/README.md

 # ECHOPulse
 This repository contains the code for the paper [**ECHOPulse: ECG Controlled Echocardiograms Video Generation**](https://arxiv.org/abs/2410.03143).
 Aiming to generate the ECHO video based on the ECG signal.
-Model weights will be released after acceptance.
+Model weights have been released.

 ## :mag: Abstract